spryker/spryker-docs/_includes/pbc/all/integrate-features/202204.0/integrate-the-zed-api-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that Backend API is enabled by accessing any backend API resource.
+Make sure that Zed API is enabled by accessing any backend API resource.

 Make sure that backend API is extended with request parameters and stacktrace when `ApiConstants::ENABLE_API_DEBUG` is set to `true`.